Depression in Children (cont.)

 What should parents do if they suspect that their child is depressed?

-Family members and friends are advised to seek mental-health evaluation and treatment for the depressed child.
-Family members may consult with the child's primary-care doctor or seek mental-health services by contacting one of the resources identified below.
-Once the depressed child is in treatment, family members can help encourage good mental health by gently encouraging him or her to adopt a healthy lifestyle.
-Examples of that include encouraging the child to maintain a healthy diet, get adequate sleep, regular exercise, remain socially engaged and to participate in appropriate stress-management activities.
-Family can be helpful to the depressed child by discouraging their loved one from engaging in risky behaviors.
+Family members and friends are advised to seek mental-health assessment and treatment for the depressed child.
+Family members may confer with the child's primary-care doctor or seek mental-health services by contacting one of the resources indicated below.
+Once the child with depression is receiving treatment, family members can promote good mental health by gently encouraging him or her to have a healthy lifestyle, including encouraging the child to maintain a healthy diet, get enough sleep, exercise regularly, remain socially active, and to engage in healthy stress-management activities.
+Loved ones can also be helpful to the depressed child by discouraging him or her from engaging in risky behaviors.

 What is the treatment for depression in children?

-If symptoms indicate that your child is suffering from clinical depression, the health-care professional likely will recommend treatment.
-Treatment may include addressing any medical conditions that cause or worsen depression.
-For example, an individual who is found to have low levels of thyroid hormone might receive hormone replacement with levothyroxine (Synthroid).
-Other components of treatment may be supportive therapy, such as changes in lifestyle and behavior, psychotherapy, complementary therapies, and may include medication for moderate to severe depression.
-If symptoms are severe enough to warrant treatment with medication, symptoms tend to improve faster and for longer when medication treatment is combined with psychotherapy.
+If it is determined that your child is suffering from clinical depression, the health-care professional likely will recommend treatment.
+Treatment may include alleviating any medical condition that causes or worsens depression.
+For example, a person who is found to have low levels of thyroid hormone might receive hormone replacement with levothyroxine (Synthroid).
+Other aspects of treatment may include supportive therapy, like lifestyle and behavioral changes, psychotherapy, complementary treatments, and may possibly medication for moderate to severe depression.
+If symptoms are severe enough that treatment with medication is appropriate, symptoms tend to improve faster and for longer when medication is combined with psychotherapy.

-Most practitioners will continue treatment of major depression for six months to a year in order to prevent a reoccurrence of symptoms.
-Treatment for children with depression can have a significantly positive effect on the child's functioning with peers, family, and at school.
-Without treatment, symptoms tend to last much longer and may not improve.
-In fact, they may get worse.
-With treatment, the chances of recovery are much more likely.
+Most mental-health professionals will continue treatment of major depression for six months to a year to prevent a reoccurrence of symptoms.
+Treatment for children with depression can have a significantly positive effect on the child's functioning with peers, family members, and at school.
+Without treatment, symptoms tend to last much longer, may not improve, or may worsen.
+With treatment, the chances of recovery are significantly improved.

-Psychotherapy ("talk therapy") is a form of mental-health counseling that involves working with a trained therapist to figure out ways to solve problems and cope with depression.
-It can be a powerful intervention, even producing positive biochemical changes in the brain.
-Two major approaches are commonly used to treat childhood depression: interpersonal psychotherapy and cognitive behavioral therapy.
-In general, these therapies take weeks to months to complete.
-Each has a goal of alleviating the symptoms.
-More intensive psychotherapy may be needed for longer when treating very severe depression or for depression with other psychiatric symptoms.
+Psychotherapy ("talk therapy") is a kind of mental-health counseling that entails working with a trained therapist to figure out ways to solve problems and cope with depression.
+It can be a powerfully effective intervention, even resulting in positive biochemical changes in the brain.
+Two major kinds of psychotherapy are commonly used to treat childhood depression: interpersonal psychotherapy and cognitive behavioral therapy.
+In general, these forms of treatment take weeks to months to complete and has a goal of alleviating depressive symptoms.
+More intensive psychotherapy may be needed for longer when treating very severe depression or for depression that is accompanied by other psychiatric symptoms.

-Interpersonal therapy (IPT): This helps to alleviate depressive symptoms by helping a child who suffers from depression develop more effective skills for coping with their emotions and relationships.
-IPT employs two strategies to achieve these goals:
+Interpersonal therapy (IPT): This form of psychotherapy seeks to alleviate depressive symptoms by helping child with depression develop more effective skills for coping with their emotions and relationships.
+IPT uses two strategies to achieve those goals:

-Cognitive behavioral therapy (CBT): This has been found to be effective as part of treatment for childhood depression.
-This approach helps to alleviate depression and reduce the likelihood it will come back by helping the child change his or her way of thinking about certain issues.
-In CBT, the therapist uses three techniques to accomplish these goals.
+Cognitive behavioral therapy (CBT): This approach to psychotherapy helps to decrease depression and the likelihood it will come back by helping the child change his or her way of thinking about certain issues.
+In CBT, the therapist uses three techniques to achieve these goals.

-The major type of antidepressant medications prescribed for children is the selective serotonin reuptake inhibitors (SSRIs).
-SSRI medications affect levels of serotonin in the brain.
-For many prescribing doctors, these medications are the first choice because of the high level of effectiveness and general safety of this group of medicines.
-Examples of these medications are listed here.
-The generic name is first, with the brand name in parentheses.
+The most commonly used group of antidepressant medications prescribed for children is the selective serotonin reuptake inhibitors (SSRIs).
+SSRI medications influence the levels of serotonin in the brain.
+For many prescribing professionals, these medications are the first choice because of the significant degree of effectiveness and safety of this group of medicines.
+Examples of these medications are listed here with the generic name first and the brand name in parentheses.

-Only Prozac and Lexapro are approved by the Food and Drug Administration (FDA) for the treatment of childhood depression and only in ages 8 years and above.
-Any other medications used to treat this illness in children, or the use of an antidepressant in younger children, is therefore considered to be being used "off label."
+Only Prozac and Lexapro are approved by the Food and Drug Administration (FDA) to treat childhood depression and only in those 8 years of age and older.
+Any other medications used to treat this condition in children, or using an antidepressant in younger children is therefore considered to be being used "off label."

-Although FDA approved for use in teens with schizophrenia rather than for the treatment of depression, atypical neuroleptic medications like aripiprazole (Abilify) and risperidone (Risperdal) are sometimes prescribed in addition to an antidepressant in children who either suffer from severe depression, fail to improve after receiving trials of different antidepressants in addition to, or instead of, an antidepressant in children who suffer from bipolar disorder.
+Although FDA approved for use in teenagers with schizophrenia rather than for depression, atypical neuroleptic medications like aripiprazole (Abilify) and risperidone (Risperdal) are sometimes prescribed in addition to an antidepressant in children who either suffer from severe depression, fail to improve after receiving a trial of an antidepressant in addition to, or instead of, an antidepressant in children who have bipolar disorder.

-About 60% of children who take antidepressant medication get better and are thought to be highly suggestible to improve (placebo effect).
+About 60% of children who take antidepressant medication improve and are thought to be highly suggestible to improve (placebo effect).
 It may take anywhere from one to six weeks of taking medication at its effective dose to start feeling better.
-The prescribing physician will likely assess the depressed child that is receiving the medication soon after it is started to see if the medication is being well tolerated and if symptoms have begun to improve.
-If not, the doctor may adjust the dose of the medication or prescribe a different one.
+The prescribing professional will likely assess the depressed child that is receiving the medication again soon after it is started to determine if the medication is being well tolerated and if symptoms have begun to improve.
+If not, the doctor might adjust the dose of the medication or prescribe a different one.

-After symptoms begin to improve, the prescribing doctor will likely encourage the family of the depressed child to continue administering the medication for six months to a year since stopping the medication too soon may cause symptoms to return or worsen.
-Some people need to take the medication for longer periods of time to keep the depression from returning.
-Stopping abruptly may cause the depression to return or for withdrawal effects to occur, depending on the medication that is being taken.
+After symptoms start to improve, the prescribing health-care professional will likely encourage the family of the depressed child to continue giving the medication for six months to a year because stopping the medication too soon may result in symptoms returning or worsening.
+Some people need to take the medication for longer to prevent the depression from returning.
+Stopping treatment abruptly may cause the depression to return or for withdrawal effects (discontinuation syndrome) to occur, depending on which medication is being prescribed.

-The side effects of antidepressant medications vary considerably from drug to drug and from person to person.
+Side effects of antidepressant medications vary significantly from drug to drug and from person to person.

-Several nonprescription herbal supplements like St. John's wort and dietary supplements like vitamin C are used to treat depression.
-Little is known about the safety, effectiveness, or appropriate dosage of these remedies, although they are taken by thousands of people around the world.
+A number of nonprescription herbal supplements like St. John's wort and dietary supplements like vitamin C and B complex vitamins are used to treat depression.
+There is little known about the safety, effectiveness, or appropriate doses of these remedies, despite their being taken by thousands of people around the world.